L3gacy08/class7-armageddon/armageddon-lab/lab1/lab1b/README.md

 E) What would you automate next?
 - I would automate the CloudWatch Agent setup so EC2 starts logging right away when it launches.

+Preventive Action - Incident Response

+I would be more careful with database security group changes, and also add some kind alert when a database security group rule is changed.